 Start learning.
 Look into what the average hospital birth with an OB is like.
 Research common procedures and birth interventions.
 Watch videos, take a birth course, ask people for their honest stories.

 Still unsure?
-Check out our Birth Profile Assessment to learn which provider and place are the best fit for you and get amazingly personalized information and identify their exact needs across 7 key areas that influence a better birth experience.
+Check out our Birth Profile Assessment to learn which provider and place are the best fit for you and get amazingly personalized information and identify your exact needs across 7 key areas that influence a better birth experience.

 Finding a Homebirth Midwife Near Me